-The Industrial/Special Services Bureau of the Academy has the responsibility of 1) providing the industrial community Industrial Fire Protection training/education programs which enhance private concerns related to emergency response actions and personnel safety, and 2) providing the public fire service community a higher level of training/education in highly technical areas.
-Industrial programs are designed to offer industry an avenue for training within the State which meets or exceeds requirements placed upon them by the U. S. Department of Labor through the Occupational Safety and Health Administration (OSHA), and/or the Environmental Protection Agency (EPA).
+The Special Services Bureau Services Bureau of the Academy has the responsibility of providing the public fire service community a higher level of training/education in highly technical areas.
 Courses are offered in fireground leadership, fire protection, fire suppression, rescue, and hazardous materials.
 This bureau offers specialized training courses for municipal departments based on their needs and interest in various special areas of training.
 The rescue and hazardous materials courses are accredited by the National Board on Fire Service Professional Qualifications (PROBOARD).